 Not having a father was a very common condition among the kids then.
 There is a photo of my kindergarten graduating class in Frankfurt, with the parents; there I am a bit to the left of the middle, with my mother behind me.
 She is the prettiest one there!
 There is not a single father in the picture.
 Perhaps they were at work?
 I did not take a poll, but I would guess that more than half of these children had no living fathers, and their mothers were widows.

 When I tell my American friends that my father was killed before I was even born, they sometimes react with pity, believing that this tragedy set me apart somehow and caused me adjustment problems.
-It was only later, when I was in the States, that fatherlessness set me apart and required adjustment; in Germany at the time, it was routine and accepted without question.
+It was only later, when I was in the States, that fatherlessness set me apart and required adjustment.
+In Germany at the time, it was routine and accepted without question.
 The kids who had able-bodied fathers at home were more liable to bear the stigma of having to give explanations.
-Having one’s mother alive and living at home made us very lucky by comparison to the many thousands of children who had no parents and no homes at all.
+Thousands of children were much worse off.
+They had neither father nor mother, and and no homes at all.

 Every time I see a Christmas tree I am reminded, and tell my kids, that in Germany we always put real candles on the tree.
 Lighting the tree was an exciting business — the candles came on one by one, and my mother told the story of when she was a little girl in Berlin: the tree had caught fire and her father seized it by the trunk and threw the whole burning tree out of the window.
-“Christmas tree” also had a heavier meaning for my mother and her generation: the sky during a bombing raid, with flares dropped by the bombers and bursting anti-aircraft shells.
+“Christmas tree” also had a more somber meaning for my mother and her generation.
+That was the common name for the sky during a bombing raid, when bombers dropped flares, anti-aircraft searchlights lit up the sky, and shells exploded in air.

 Christmas was a little different in Germany.
 It started on December 1, when you would get an Adventskalendar (advent calendar).
 It had a little window for each day, with a picture inside.
 The deluxe advent calendars had little chocolates or candies behind each window.
 Very quickly came December 6, St. Nikolaus’ Day.
 That was special for me because of my family name.
 We were Nicolaus with a “c” instead of a “k” but it’s pronounced the same, and in Germany many times it’s spelled with the “c.”